pantheon-systems/documentation/source/content/autopilot.md

 ### Is Autopilot configurable per site?

 Yes.
-Access to Autopilot will be account-based and Individual sites in that account will be able to turn Autopilot on and off as desired.
+Access to Autopilot is account-based and individual sites in that account can turn Autopilot on and off as desired.

 ### Does Autopilot work with Composer?